xMobbDeep/PassTheFear-BattleScarSelector/README.md

 - **The selector cannot find the plugin folder:** do not run the executable from a separate download folder; keep it beside `PassTheFearBattleScarSelector.dll`.
 - **The selector does not open:** install or repair .NET Framework 4.8, then try again while the game is closed.

-## License

-The project source is released under the MIT License.
-Game code and artwork remain the property of their respective owners.
-See [`NOTICE.md`](NOTICE.md) for the BepInEx notice and asset details.